Jorcelio-iseek-dev/iseek-infrastructure/README.md

 # iSeek Infrastructure

-Infrastructure governance and operational documentation
-for the **iSeek Automations platform**.
+Infrastructure governance and operational documentation for the iSeek Automations platform.

 This repository contains the official infrastructure documentation, runbooks and governance structure used to operate the iSeek platform.